Team Services (Inheritance)

 The Stack Rank and Backlog Priority fields capture the relative priority of work items as they are reordered on a backlog or board.

 The Story Points, Size, and Effort fields capture the relative work required to complete a WIT assigned to the Requirement backlog.
-This value is used to compute velocity and forecasting.
+This value is used to compute velocity.

 And, lastly, Remaining Work is used Sprint burndown and capacity charts.